OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       forms a path of length :math:`n-1` if there exist edges from :math:`v_i` to :math:`v_{i+1}` for :math:`1 \leq i < n`.

+   path compression
+      When implementing the :term:`UNION/FIND` algorithm, path
+      compression is a local optimization step that can be performed during the FIND step.
+      Once the root of the tree for the current object has been found, the path to the root can be traced a second time, with all objects in the tree made to point directly to the root.
+      This reduces the depth of the tree from typically :math:`\Theta(\log n)` to nearly constant.

    peripheral storage
       Any storage device that is not part of the core processing of the computer (that is, :term:`RAM`).